 An entire new segment of the lubricants industry exists called re-refiners.
-In the infancy of re-refining, waste oil collectors would take spent lubricant back to their facility, remove the water, filter out the solids, and resell it for various lubrication uses.
+In the infancy of re-refining, waste oil collectors would take spent ubricant back to their facility, remove the lubricant back to their facility, remove the water, filter out the solids, and resell it for various lubrication uses.
 Modern re-refiners collect the used lubricant, take it to their facility, remove water and solids, but then - unlike their predecessors - they introduce it into a refinery process just like crude oil.
 After processing, new high-quality base oils are produced that have been found to be of equal or better quality to virgin base oils.
 These can be used to produce new lubricants, starting the process over.
 This has been called a "closed loop" process.
-[10]
+10

-Resource Conserving
+Resource conserving